AI model answers show what a user might see after asking a specific question in a tool like ChatGPT, Gemini, Claude, Grok or Google AI Overviews.

 AI doesn’t see an important advantage of the brand

-A good AI answer is specific, up to date, and matches the user’s question.
+A good AI answer is specific, up to date, and matched to the user’s question.

 A good answer should: